Saphiretrolet11/IoT_project/README.md

    - You are now ready to begin!.

  ### 3. Download necessary Drivers.
    - You will need 3 drivers to properly use the Rotary encoder and OLED.
+As they are not built-in with Micropyton.
    - Inside your project folder create a folder named exactly “lib”.
    - Download [rotary_irq_rp2.py](https://github.com/miketeachman/micropython-rotary/blob/master/rotary_irq_rp2.py)
    - Download [rotary.py](https://github.com/stlehmann/micropython-ssd1306/blob/master/ssd1306.py)